EnrSanti/MatCont-GUI-DDExtension/README.md

 Please note that when inserting the DDE use square brackets [] to specify the delay (e.g. y'=parameter\*y\*y[t-TAU]).
 Renewal eqautions are also supported (note that delay equations must be written before renewal equations).

+Please consult the Chapter 4 of 'thesis.pdf' for a brief overview of the extension.

 TODO:

 -~~extend the system to accept multiple delay parameters~~